30 Real Trivial Pursuit Questions You Need to Be a Genius to Answer Correctly

 Question: Alfred Nobel, father of the Nobel Peace Prize, made his fortune with the invention of which powerful tool?

-Hint: his invention was explosive in the field.
+Hint: his invention, posed in this Trivial Pursuit question, was explosive in the field.

 Aside from being a famous engineer and inventor, Alfred Nobel also “experimented with different techniques for blasting rocks,” according to the folks at nobelprize.org.